watakandai/watakandai.github.io/_posts/2016-06-26-likelihood.md

 p_m = \frac{1}{\lambda + \mu_m} f_m
 $$

+## KL-divergence

-It's useful to consider the empirical distribution:
+It's useful to define the empirical distribution:
 $$
 \hat{q}_m = \frac{\sum_{n=1}^N\mathbf{I}}{\|\mathbf{f}\|_1} = \frac{f_m}{N}
 $$

-## KL-divergence

 We find that the optimal occurs at, not surprisingly, the empirical estimates for the mean.
 Thus we have that the MLE estimates for our multinomial distribution are maximized at the empirical distribution.
 I mentioned earlier that we would like some measure of closeness, and would like to find distributions that are 'close' our observations.
 What measure of closeness have we just minimized?
 In the discrete case the answer requires no measure theory, so we can state it right now.
 In the continuous case we need to be more careful.